 - 1 1/2 cups all purpose flour

-- 3/4 cup almond flour if you do not want to make this then regular all purpose flour will be fine
+- 3/4 cup almond flour Store bought or homemade.
+If you do not have this then regular all purpose flour will be fine

 - 3 teaspoons baking powder

 - 1 teaspoon almond extract

 - 3 tablespoons fresh orange juice

 - 2 tiny drops of anise extract or if you do not have this then 1/4 teaspoon almond extract

 - 3/4 cup powdered sugar plus more for sprinkling

 - Preheat the oven to 350˚F (175˚C).

 - Spray a 9-inch round cake pan with baking spray.

 - Line bottom of pan with parchment paper and spray parchment paper lightly.
 Set aside